Trophy Eyes: Hallett's departure and Suicide and Sunshine (2023–present)

 On 8 February 2023, long-time guitarist Andrew Hallett announced his departure from the band to focus on his family.
 Josh Campiao of Hellions was announced as the new lead guitarist on 12 March 2023.
 The band released their new single, "Blue Eyed Boy", on 15 March 2023.
 Their American co-headline tour with Against the Current and supported by Yours Truly began in Orlando, Florida on 22 April 2023.
 On 12 April 2023, the band announced their fourth album Suicide and Sunshine, which was released on 23 June 2023 and features 15 tracks, including "Blue Eyed Boy" and "What Hurts the Most".

-Stage diving incident (2024)

 During a 30 April 2024 show at Mohawk Place in Buffalo, New York, John Floreani leaped into the crowd, landing on top of a woman who then suffered a broken neck, partially paralysing her.
 The woman, Bird Piché, 24, is suing after she sustained spinal cord injuries, alleging negligence from the defendant, and their failure to prevent "unsafe and/or dangerous conditions."
 The suit names the venue Mohawk Place, the promoter After Dark Entertainment, LLC, Trophy Eyes, and frontman John Floreani.